AsuRaHan/mpd380/README.md

    - Search for "ModbusMaster" and install.
 3. **Connect Hardware** as described above.
 4. **Upload Sketch**:
-   - Open `main.ino` in the Arduino IDE.
+   - Open `mpd380.ino` in the Arduino IDE.
    - Select your ESP32 board and port.
    - Upload the code.